Love the Way You Lie: Writing and production

-In early 2010, Alex da Kid offered the Shady Records senior director Rigo Morales some backing tracks.
+In early 2010, Alex da Kid offered Shady Records senior director Rigo Morales some backing tracks.
 Morales enjoyed the tracks and sent them to Eminem, who was seeking a different musical approach for his next album.
 Impressed with Alex da Kid's work, Eminem asked for more tracks and subsequently heard "Love the Way You Lie".
 He chose it and told his manager Paul Rosenberg he wanted to collaborate with the Barbadian singer Rihanna.
 Eminem told Skyrock, "It's one of those tracks that I felt like only she could pull it off."
 Rosenberg sent the track to Rihanna, who accepted Eminem's request "at the last moment."
 Eminem wrote the rapped verses to the song.

 Rihanna has also said she joined the collaboration because she could relate to the theme of the song, as she and Eminem had been in difficult relationships on "different ends of the table".
 Eminem had released the songs "'97 Bonnie & Clyde" (1998) and "Kim" (2000), in which he fantasizes, respectively, about murdering and verbally abusing his then-wife Kim Scott.
 They had divorced in 2001 and again in 2006 after a remarriage.
 In February 2009, Rihanna's relationship with the R&B singer Chris Brown had ended following his felony assault on her.
 Rihanna described "Love the Way You Lie" as unique, realistic and deep, saying that it "broke down the cycle of domestic violence" because few people had insight on the topic.